MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/log-analytics/desktop-log-analytics-faq.md

 *Answer:*  No new Log Analytics configurations can be made at the workspace-level if that occurs.
 Any existing workspaces that have Log Analytics already configured will continue to send logs.

-**Question:**  Do you support Blob Store and Event Hub destinations in Log Analytics?
+**Question:**  Do you support Blob Store and Event Hubs destinations in Log Analytics?

-*Answer:*  Blob Store and Event Hub destinations aren't currently supported, but your feedback is welcomed on how useful you would find those destinations.
+*Answer:*  Blob Store and Event Hubs destinations aren't currently supported, but your feedback is welcomed on how useful you would find those destinations.

 **Question:**  What happens if I move my workspace out of a Premium capacity?